artecs-group/RVfpga-sim-addons/README.md

 Binary beta versions of the two simulators are provided as a release in this repository.
 We include both Windows and Ubuntu versions.
 We are working on the release of the sources of the two simulators.

 In folders RVfpga_ViDBo and RVfpga_PipelineSimulator you can find detailed instructions on how to run each simulator in your own system as well as useful example videos.
 The example programs that are tested in the simulators are also included, both with a source file and a .vh file.
+We also show examples about how to simulate other programs.